ixxan/blog/_posts/2025-04-04-ml-system-design.md

 ### 🛠️ Typical Models
 - **Logistic Regression**
   - **Use when**: Simple baseline for binary classification.
   - **Tradeoffs**: Fast and interpretable, may underperform on complex data.
+Can't solve non-linear problem

 - **Decision Trees**: Splits the data based on feature values to classify data.
     - **Use when**: When the data has non-linear patterns.